 Where Mangroves Grow

-Mangroves cover more than 56,000 square miles (147,000 square kilometers) of the earth’s surface – an area roughly the size of Nepal.
+Mangroves cover more than 56,000 square miles (147,000 square kilometers) of the Earth’s surface – an area roughly the size of Nepal.
 Southeast Asia holds one-third of this total, while Indonesia alone accounts for 21% of the world’s mangroves.
-The largest mangrove forest in the world is the Sundarbans, which spans over 3,700 square miles (9,600 square km) across southern Bangladesh and eastern India.
+The largest mangrove forest in the world is the Sundarbans, which spans over 3,700 square miles (9,600 square kilometers) across southern Bangladesh and eastern India.

 Mangroves can’t survive freezing temperatures and are typically found in warmer climates.
 Today, they naturally grow as far north as Bermuda (32.36°N) and as far south as Victoria, Australia (38.90°S).
-As global temperatures rise, their range is expanding into areas that were once too cold.
+As climate change causes global temperatures to rise, their range is expanding into areas that were once too cold for them to inhabit.
 In the United States, for example, mangroves were previously found only as far north as Florida.
 In 2024, they were documented in southern Georgia, growing 50 miles (80 kilometers) beyond their former range.

 Mangrove Loss